Alaska hit by severe flooding that carries away homes

 "We have received reports that people's homes have floated away and that people were potentially in those homes," Zidek told The Associated Press.

-Alaska State Troopers said both Kipnuk and Kwigillingok were hit by "strong winds and heavy flooding overnight, which caused significant damage, including at least eight homes being pushed from their foundations."
+Alaska State Troopers said both Kipnuk and Kwigillingok were hit by "strong winds and heavy flooding, which caused significant damage, including at least eight homes being pushed from their foundations."

+In Kwigillingok, at least 18 people were rescued, while at least 16 people were rescued in Kipnuk, Alaska State Troopers said Sunday evening local time.
+Three people were still unaccounted for in Kwigillingok as of 6:50 p.m. local time.
+Troopers had also received reports of people still unaccounted for in Kipnuk but couldn't confirm the exact number.

+"Search efforts will be continuing overnight as conditions allow," the troopers said in a statement Sunday evening. ...
+"This is an active and ongoing search and rescue effort."

 "The Alaska Organized Militia, which includes the Alaska National Guard, Alaska State Defense Force, and Alaska Naval Militia, has been requested to activate up to 60 members to assist with storm response operations across affected western Alaska communities," the National Guard wrote Saturday.